hulk1110/microservice-spring-cloud/README.md

 # microservice-spring-cloud

-How to check zuel routing set up?
+How to check zuul routing set up?

 run the student service and zuul-proxy-service.